About Us

 Envision Hearing

-Is a locally owned and independent audiology clinic in Ottawa with a primary focus on the assessment and management of Auditory Processing Disorder (APD), Tinnitus & Decreased Sound Tolerance (DST).
+Is a locally owned and independent audiology clinic in Ottawa, led by a Doctor of Audiology (AuD).
+Our practice has a primary clinical focus on the assessment and management of Auditory Processing Disorder (APD), tinnitus, and decreased sound tolerance.

 Our mission